handpoint/doc/android/androidtransactions.md

 SaleOptions options = new SaleAndTokenizeOptions();
 api.sale(new BigInteger("1000"),Currency.GBP, options);

-//Initiate a sale for 10.00 in Great British Pounds with tipping configuration
+//Initiate a sale for 10.00 in Great British Pounds with a tipping configuration
-//This feature is not available for HiLite devices TipConfiguration tipConfiguration = new TipConfiguration();
+//This feature is only available for PAX and Telpo devices TipConfiguration tipConfiguration = new TipConfiguration();
 tipConfiguration.setTipPercentages(Arrays.asList(5, 10, 15, 20));
 tipConfiguration.setTipAmount(new BigInteger("1000"));